armadillu/ofxRemoteUI/README.md

 **"Restore to initial XML Values"** sets alls params to whatever values they had at server app launch.
 **"Restore to Default Values"** sets alls params to whatever values the shared variable had before sharing it with OFX_REMOTEUI_SERVER_SHARE_PARAM().

-To use it outisde of OpenFrameworks, you can see how the example-noOF is setup.
+To use it outside of OpenFrameworks, you can see how the example-noOF is setup.

 -----